liamzebedee/tbtc-testnet-starter/README.md

 git submodule update --init --recursive
 ```

-You must apply some changes to tbtc.js to use simnet addresses.
-See [this PR](https://github.com/keep-network/tbtc.js/pull/36).
-They are minor changes, you should be able to `git merge dimsimnet` in your `tbtc.js` repo and it will merge cleanly.

 ## Usage.

 btcd and ElectrumX are both built using Docker images.
 No additional software is needed.